CosmeValera/ReactProjects/README.md

 ```

 ### Deploy in Netlify
-To deploy our project we are going to build it first and then drop the /dist files in netlify.
+To deploy our project we are going to build it first and then drop the /dist files in `Netlify`.
 Here's how:
 1. Build the project
 ```
 npm run build